iann0036/cfn-hooks/Generic-SecretsProtection-Hook/README.md

 }
 ```

-If you do not provide a Configuration, a standard default will be used.
+If you do not provide a Configuration, a standard [default ruleset](https://github.com/iann0036/cfn-hooks/blob/main/Generic-SecretsProtection-Hook/src/generic_secretsprotection_hook/handlers.py#L54) will be used.

 The `Exceptions` property may be used to provide a comma-separated list of properties to not test for the presence of secrets.
 For example, the configuration may look like: